Class 3 2025 - 2026

 Reading

 Your child will experience a large amount of reading opportunities here in Class 3.
 We are on hand to read 1:1 with our children and, as reading is a high focus and part of the school's vision of Literacy, reading is a crucial part of our English lessons.
 We will read a large number of books this year, each being chosen to enrich and inspire our children's learning.
-Our book for this half-term will be The Hobbit followed by Mary Poppins beginning after the next half term break and up until Christmas.
-We will continually update which books are our focus here so please check back every few weeks.

 Class 3 run an 'open door' policy and as it is of utmost importance that your child feel safe and secure in their learning; we encourage an open and honest dialogue with parents- so feel free to ask to pop in after school for a chat.